 Enterprise Ethereum private blockchain is getting the smart contract tools from the public Ethereum.
 Furthermore, this includes all kinds of smart contract tools such as debuggers, compilers, associated parsers, languages, and even methods for formal verification.

 However, it doesn’t end here.
 There’s more where these came from!
-Any kind of implementation of enterprise Ethereum stack needs to offer debugging and deployment tools for the enterprise Ethereum members.
+Any kind of enterprise Ethereum stack implementation needs to offer debugging and deployment tools for the enterprise Ethereum members.

-For example, typically, the public Ethereum has Truffle and Remix, smart contact debugging, and deployment tools.
+For example, typically, the public Ethereum has Truffle and Remix, smart contacts debugging, and deployment tools.
 Also, every implementation is compelled to extend the formal verification method for the enterprise Ethereum private blockchain.